jaquith/cmp-integrations/docs-src/doc-home.md

  - Doesn't allow more than one service name to be mapped to a given tag.

-The only per-profile** configuration required is a map of service names to tag UIDs for each relevant Usercentrics settings ID, see [GroupToTagMap](https://jaquith.github.io/cmp-integrations/global.html#GroupToTagMap) for more detailed information.
+The only per-profile** configuration required is a map of service names to tag UIDs for each relevant CMP setting ID, see [GroupToTagMap](https://jaquith.github.io/cmp-integrations/global.html#GroupToTagMap) for more detailed information.

 ----